tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 {: #figure-passport-model1 title="TLS Client Providing Results to TLS Server."}

-## TLS Server Authenticating Using Results
+## TLS Server Authenticating Using Attestation Results

 In this use case the TLS client, as the relying party, requests attestation results from the TLS server.
 Prior to delivering its Certificate message, the